purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

 Remember that for each 1-hot vector of $y$ we only have one element which is equal to 1, the rest are 0.

-Going back to our concrete $3x3$ example, and putting everything together, we get:
+Going back to our concrete $3 \times 3$ example, and putting everything together, we get:

 $$\begin{align}
 \frac{\partial \mathcal{L}}{\partial z_L} &= \frac{\partial \mathcal{L}}{\partial a_L} \frac{\partial a_L}{\partial z_L} \\